 - Dealing with different circumstances

 - Becoming a Bereavement Friendly Church

-‘Sooner or later, every person s affected by bereavement, and Cliff is pleased to be leading the way in this growing pastoral need and opportunity for the Church.
-Yvonne’s pioneering work with AtaLoss.org has been on the BBC news and has received a Premier Award.
-We are really looking forward to working with AtaLoss.org on this new and important course.’ – Ian White; Programme Leader; Short Course Programme, Cliff College.
+‘Sooner or later, every person is affected by bereavement, and Cliff is pleased to be leading the way in this growing pastoral need and opportunity for the Church.
+We are really looking forward to working with AtaLoss.org on this important course, now into its third year.
+The pioneering work headed by Yvonne with AtaLoss.org has been on the BBC news and has received a Premier Award.’ – Ian White; Programme Leader; Short Course Programme, Cliff College.